Piotr296/BalticOffshorePotential/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The application was created by Piotr Michalak, Angelina
+The application was created by Piotr Michalak, Angelina Patsili, Olga Carmen-Steau and Fotis Kioutsioukis as a part of study project at Aalborg University in Copenhagen.
+The main aim of the project was to create a Web-GIS application with built-in multi-criteria decision system support for offshore wind farm industry.
+The result of our work was the fully functional Web-GIS application that allows the user to search for places with the highest suitability for potential offshore investments on the Baltic Sea.

 ### Built With
 * [Python](https://www.python.org)